fmind/fmind-ai-assistant/files/linkedin.md

 I now work as a freelancer in Luxembourg, and I can carry out missions remotely in other European countries.
 You can get in touch with me on LinkedIn or at contact@fmind.dev.
 I'll be happy to collaborate with you or discuss your favored AI/ML topics in the MLOps Community.

+On my website, you can Book a Mentoring Session with me and request a subscription to Talk to MLOps Coding Assistant.

 # Experience

 ## Senior MLOps Engineer for Decathlon Technology